jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 With distance running, sweat, speech, and thumbs, humans were positioned for Game of Life success.
 We could hold spears and organize ourselves to reliably chase, exhaust, kill, and defend protein rich food like no ape ever could.
 We learned to crave sugar for the rare energy boosts it gave, but being omnivorous, could gather something to eat year round; especially because we learned to use rocks and sticks to dig up, open, or grind an increasingly large menu of calorie dense roots, nuts, and seeds.

 All these adaptations opened up new opportunities on the game board, which our growing speech abilities allowed us to easily share with each other.
 Crucially, this included the value of charred meat, likely learned from scavenging food after brush fires.
-Around 1.8 million years ago humans started our own fires to cook, and therefore predigest, our food.
+Perhaps as long as 1.8 million years ago humans started our own fires to cook, and therefore predigest, our food.

 As tools and fire made digestion require 10-30% less energy, our jaws could get smaller, meaning our brains had both the space and energy to grow.
 The human skull grew from around 500 cubic centimeters (CC) of Australopithecus to around 1,350 CC of early Homo sapiens.
 Although brain size does not directly correlate with intelligence, it generally trends that way.
 Interestingly, this most powerful of human adaptations used up so much energy our head changed how its hair looks jus to remove or retain the heat billions of neurons create.